-At Country Day, a deep and varied international travel program offers Middle and Upper School students the chance to participate in global service, academic, and cultural immersion experiences on five continents.
+At Country Day, a deep and varied international travel program offers Middle and Upper School students the chance to participate in people-to-people connections and academic and cultural immersion experiences on six continents.
 Explore the opportunities that await our students.

 At Country Day, global mindedness is about far more than travel.
 It's about building bridges and providing students with opportunities to embrace other people, cultures, and places.
 Our curriculum is infused with connection-making opportunities.

 Sixth-grade students experience French-Canadian culture, interact with peers, and attend Quebec's world famous Winter Carnival in North America's oldest walled city.